Learning discrete Bayesian networks with hierarchical Dirichlet shrinkage: Constructing Dirichlet Networks for Known DAGs

 DBNs focus on modeling cell counts for each node and its parent set \citep{scutari2021bayesian}.
 Let $\bs n_{\Pa(j),j}(\bs x_{\Pa(j)}, x_j)$ be the cell count of $(\bs x_{\Pa(j)}, x_j)$; for any root $j$, these are the marginal cell counts $\bs n_{\Pa(j),j}(\bs x_{\Pa(j)}, x_j) = \bs n_j(x_j)$.
 Given any $\bs x_{\Pa(j)}$, let $\bs n_{j \mid \Pa(j)}(\cdot \mid \bs x_{\Pa(j)}) = (\bs n_{\Pa(j),j}(\bs x_{\Pa(j)},x_j))_{x_j \in [k_j]}$ be the conditional cell counts for the $j$th node.
 Under \eqref{eq:Bayesian-network}, the multinomial likelihood of the global contingency table factorizes according to

 where proportionality is conveyed in terms of $(\bs \pi,G)$.
-Note that \eqref{eq:multinomial-likelihood} makes no further assumptions on the conditional PMF for each node, i.e. we do not assume an additive relationship between $\bs x_{\Pa(j)}$ and $x_j$.
+Equation \eqref{eq:multinomial-likelihood} makes no further assumptions on the conditional PMF for each node, i.e. we do not assume an additive relationship between $\bs x_{\Pa(j)}$ and $x_j$.
 Conditionally on $G$, the maximum likelihood estimators (MLEs) for any cell with non-zero counts are

 that is, the proportions of cell counts for the subgraph $H_j = (\Pa(j)\cup \lb j \rb, F_j) \subset G$, where $F_j = \lb (j^\prime,j): j^\prime \in \Pa(j) \rb$.
 These cell counts are important quantities for testing I-map conditions via chi-square tests \citep{agresti2002categorical}.